craftingcity/The-Known-World/Prenotes Dec 08 23.md

 ### What happened?

 They made their way to [[Beacon]] and handed off both Daelith and Vix.
 Giovani sent a Riphound to follow.

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes as a gaggle of more Quiet Dog Baron's Alliance members than otherwise on the date of the 4th of Weeding 105 AF, as they fish with Dot and Inec on the banks of the mudpits of the area.